Investors today are choosing stocks and investments that align with their values – not just their wallets.

 - Earned the Morningstar Analyst Rating of Silver

 - Not the best for investors who want international investments

 - Low yield percentage of 1.06%

-Another beneficial choice for those interested in investing in socially-conscious stocks is the Vanguard ESG U.S. Stock ETF, also known as the ESGV.
+Another beneficial choice for socially responsible funds is the Vanguard ESG U.S. Stock ETF or the ESGV.

-This impressive stock has a moral obligation to meet specific social, environmental, and governmental standards and provides a high-performance outcome and low expense ratio.
+This outstanding stock is morally obligated to meet specific social, environmental, and governmental standards, providing a high-performance outcome and low expense ratio.